Toy breed

 Yorkshire Terrier male and female growth chart

-Use this toy-breed line as a small-range Yorkie reference from 1 to 12 months.
+Use this toy-breed line as a small-range Yorkie growth chart from 1 to 12 months, then cross-check the trend with the weight-by-age table, calculator estimate, kg range, meal records, coat-parted ribs, and energy.

 Breed-specific monthly chart